PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 binary successors, or unary-fanout behavior.
 Validate sequentially, commit, and push only; do not create, reopen, or update a pull request.

+## Layout-attention/quantized suffix result propagation implementation checkpoint

+`run_layout_attention_quantized_suffix()` and its lowerer helper now return the existing thirteen-slot tuple without normalization.
+The first production call retains `_layout_pass_set_1_attention_quantized_suffix_results`; the second retains `_layout_pass_set_1_final_attention_quantized_suffix_results`.
+Both remain unconsumed and observation-only because suffix cleanup is not fully represented by rewrite counters.

+The first implementation gate exposed six stale structural contracts that either counted `Tuple[Any, ...]` annotation names as runtime data or required raw suffix expressions at the helper, safe-binary, and Transpose/unary-fanout boundaries (`730 passed, 6 failed`).
+Each now scopes data-flow inspection to the helper body or requires the correct assignment target plus unchanged RHS and policy.
+These were characterization adjustments, not production regressions.

+Implementation validation completed sequentially under `uv`:

+- suffix runner/helper, all direct and nested children, both result boundaries, safe-binary and Transpose/unary-fanout adjacency, architecture, and pass-efficiency coverage: `736 passed in 20.88s`
+- branch-changed broad suite: `1588 passed in 28.15s`
+- targeted Ruff, Python bytecode compilation, and whitespace validation: passed

+The implementation adds only two return statements and two assignments.
+It adds no summary, guard, child invocation, order or policy change, dependency, public API change, or TensorFlow import path.
+These checks do not claim a model-corpus run.

+At resume, audit the post-QDQ direct `_run_transpose_unary_fanout_layout_pass_cluster()` result immediately after `_layout_pass_set_1_final_attention_quantized_suffix_results`, and inventory all other helper occurrences before changing any call.
+Preserve its final safe-binary successor.
+Commit and push only; do not create, reopen, or update a pull request.

 ## Singleton/Reshape result characterization checkpoint

 `run_singleton_reshape()` selects seven to ten ordered child runners from the